 Pursuant to State University of New York policy, SUNY-ESF is committed to fostering a diverse community of outstanding faculty, staff, and students, as well as ensuring equal educational opportunity, employment, and access to services, programs, and activities, without regard to an individual's race, color, national origin, religion, creed, age, disability, sex, gender identity, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction.
 Employees, students, applicants or other members of the College community (including but not limited to vendors, visitors, and guests) may not be subjected to harassment that is prohibited by law, or treated adversely or retaliated against based upon a protected characteristic.

 Inquiries regarding the application of Title IX and other laws, regulations and policies prohibiting discrimination may be directed to:

 - For students: Anne Lombard, Dean of Student Affairs, 110 Bray Hall, email@example.com

 - For employees: Marcia Barber, Director of Human Resources, 216 Bray Hall, firstname.lastname@example.org

 - For athletics equity: Robert French, Vice President for Enrollment Management and Marketing, 205 Bray Hall, email@example.com

-For general inquiries, including vendors, visitors and guests: Joseph Rufo, Vice President for Administration and SUNY-ESF Title IX Coordinator, 208 Bray Hall, firstname.lastname@example.org
+- For general inquiries, including vendors, visitors and guests: Joseph Rufo, Vice President for Administration and SUNY-ESF Title IX Coordinator, 208 Bray Hall, firstname.lastname@example.org

 Inquiries may also be directed to the United States Department of Education's Office for Civil Rights, 32 Old Slip 26th Floor, New York, NY 10005-2500; Tel.
 (646) 428-3800; Email OCR.NewYork@ed.gov.